awhewell/sql-script-generator/README.md

 Children | Dictionary of columns indexed by name IsCaseSensitive | Is case sensitive collation the default Columns | Dictionary of columns indexed by name
-Views | Dictionary of views
-UserDefinedTableTypes | Dictionary of UDTTs

 ### Column Properties